colinligertwood/notebook/fruit-cake.md

 Add the orange juice and flour, and mix just until combined, then fold in the dried fruits.
 The result should be a very stiff pour batter.

-Spoon the batter into your bundt pan and press it down so that it climbs up the sides of the pan, and bake for 50-60 minutes or until it reaches an internal temperature of at least 190f and a butterknife comes out clean.
+Spoon the batter into your bundt pan and press it down so that it climbs up the sides of the pan.
+Bake for 50-60 minutes or until it reaches an internal temperature of at least 190f and a butterknife comes out clean.

-Let the cake cool for 5 minutes before turning out onto a wire rack to cool.
-While it is still warm, finish the cake with a dusting of castor sugar or an orange glaze.
+Let the cake cool for 5 minutes in the pan before turning out.